oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/mem_channel/README.md

      ```

 > **Note**: If you encounter any issues with long paths when compiling under
-Windows*, you may have to create your ‘build’ directory in a shorter path, for
+Windows*, you may have to create your 'build' directory in a shorter path, for
 example c:\samples\build.
 You can then run cmake from that directory, and
 provide cmake with the full path to your sample directory, for example: